staftermath/pysuite/docs/source/user_manual.rst

 Authenticate
 ++++++++++++

-:code:`Authentication` can help authenticate your credential and provide clients for API class such as :code:`Drive`, :code:`Sheets` and :code:`GMail`.
-If token file has not been created, it can be instantiated as follows:
+Once you created a credential file from the previous section, :code:`Authentication` can help authenticate your credential and provide clients for API class such as :code:`Drive`, :code:`Sheets` and :code:`GMail`.
+Google API uses a refresh token to periodically refresh your credential.
+By keeping a token file, you will not be needing to manually authorize your credential file through browser. :code:`Authentication` helps you automatically refresh token when expired.
+An :code:`Authentication` class can be instantiated as follows.

 .. code-block:: python